Ylang-Labs/langgraph-supervisor-cookbook/README.md

 # Langgraph Supervisor Cookbook

-This project is a Jupyter notebook intended to serve as a cookbook for the `langgraph-supervisor`.
+This project contains cookbook for the `langgraph-supervisor`.
 It provides examples and documentation to help users effectively utilize the `langgraph-supervisor` in their projects.

 ## Overview